ryan-mcclue/unsw/anat2521/week3-modern-human-variation-and-osteometry.md

 Race is a somewhat dubious term often conflating genetics and culture.
 Although it literally means phenotypic variation across geographical areas, there is no fixed-set guidelines to assess someone's race.
-Furthermore, with the advent of genetics, even within groups the amount of genetic variation is large.
+Furthermore, with the advent of genetics (subfield as population genetics), even within groups the amount of genetic variation is large.
 Also, although two people may differ in skin colour, the amount of other shared traits may be high, e.g. head shape, blood type etc.
-So, race is not biological meaningful.
+In addition, certain phenotypes are influenced by the environment as well So, race is not biological meaningful.
 Instead, use the term 'population' However, there are some genes that indicate a person's geographical ancestry